Written By Abdun Nur

 The light of the autumn dawn shining through the windows, and the sound of birds woke Sill.
 He lay there thinking something important was wrong, then it hit him, Phil.

-He shot bolt up, leaped from his bed and rushed in his bare feet and underwear to the back room, hoping Gwen had released him at twelve.
+He shot bolt upright, leaped from his bed and rushed in his bare feet and underwear to the back room, hoping Gwen had released him at twelve.
 The machine was as he’d left it, the pressure door was still closed, but the green light had changed to white and the machine now made no sound.

 Sill quickly spun the wheel and the door swung open.